Nintendo: Additional distributors

+Active Boeki

+Active Boeki is a distribution company based in Kobe that handles the distribution of Nintendo hardware and software in Southeast Asia and the Middle East since the Game & Watch era, under the responsibility of Nintendo Co.
+Ltd. in Japan.
+The company works with local resellers, such as Singapore-based Maxsoft handling distribution and sales in Singapore, Malaysia, Indonesia, Thailand and the Philippines.
+Active Boeki also works with resellers such as UAE-based Active Gulf and Saudi-based Shas Samurai, responsible for distribution and sales in the United Arab Emirates, Oman, Saudi Arabia, Qatar, Bahrain and Kuwait.
+In 2023, Active Boeki through Shas Samurai has ceased its distributing operations for Saudi Arabia, as AIC Trading received distribution rights for Nintendo in the country, overseen by Nintendo of Europe.
+Active Boeki through Maxsoft is also no longer the sole exclusive distributor for Nintendo in Southeast Asia after the appointment of new distributors in charge of distribution, sales, promotion and pop-up stores related to Nintendo products domestically in all countries previously covered by Maxsoft except Indonesia, such as Convergent Systems responsible for Singapore and Malaysia, Synnex for Thailand, and VST-ECS for the Philippines.

 Bergsala

 Bergsala, a third-party company based in Sweden, exclusively handles Nintendo operations in the Nordic region.
 Bergsala's relationship with Nintendo was established in 1981 when the company sought to distribute Game & Watch units to Sweden, which later expanded to the NES console by 1986.
-Bergsala were the only non-Nintendo owned distributor of Nintendo's products, until 2019 when Tor Gaming gained distribution rights in Israel.
+Bergsala was the only non-Nintendo owned distributor of Nintendo's products until 2019, when Tor Gaming gained distribution rights in Israel.

 Tencent

 Nintendo has partnered with Tencent to release Nintendo products in China, following the lifting of the country's console ban in 2015.
 In addition to distributing hardware, Tencent helps with the governmental approval process for video game software.

 Tor Gaming

-In January 2019, Ynet and IGN Israel reported that negotiations about official distribution of Nintendo products in the country were ongoing.
+In January 2019, Ynet and IGN Israel reported that negotiations about the official distribution of Nintendo products in the country were ongoing.
 After two months, IGN Israel announced that Tor Gaming Ltd., a company established in earlier 2019, gained a distribution agreement with Nintendo of Europe, handling official retailing beginning at the start of March, followed by opening an official online store the next month.
-In June 2019, Tor Gaming launched an official Nintendo Store at Dizengoff Center in Tel Aviv, making it the second official Nintendo Store worldwide, 13 years after NYC.